peterorum/persist-test/readme.md

-# React project to test persisting redux while using immer, plus some other odds 'n ends.

-* Includes css utility classes using styled components.
+# Utility classes for styled components
+## POC project

+* See src/styles/global-styles.js

+* Also includes persisting redux which uses immer.